Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Conclusions

-\item From our kinematic analysis, we find a mean mass-loading factor $\eta=0.74$ ($\sigma$=0.3) that is larger compared to the typical value observed in SFGs at similar redshift.
-We find galaxies with higher $\Sigma_{\rm SFR}$ tend to show mass-loading factors that are comparable to the value predicted by cosmological simulations at the stellar mass range covered by our sample (log(M$_{\star}/{\rm M}_{\odot})<10.2$).
-We find that, for a given stellar mass, $\eta$ increases with $\Sigma_{\rm SFR}$.
-This suggests that stellar mass alone, as concluded by some studies at lower redshift, does not necessarily determine how effectively gas is removed due to stellar feedback and that the star formation and ISM densities can regulate this process in low-mass galaxies, as some simulations predict.
-Finally, we find that galaxies with higher wind mass-loading factors tend to show lower metallicities, stronger starbursts and higher EW([OIII]).
+\item From our kinematic analysis, we find a mean mass-loading factor $\eta=0.54$ {(with a large range of 0.05-3.26 and a typical uncertainty of 0.3)} that is larger compared to the typical value observed in SFGs at similar redshift. {We find galaxies with more compact star formation, i.e. $\Sigma_{\rm SFR} \gtrsim$10$M_{\odot}$yr$^{-1}$kpc$^{-2}$, showing larger $\eta$ for a given $M_{\star}$ at the stellar mass range covered by our sample (log(M$_{\star}/{\rm M}_{\odot})<10.2$).
+This suggests that for a given stellar mass, denser starbursts in low-mass, low-metallicity galaxies produce stronger outflows.} This indicates that stellar mass alone, as concluded by some studies at lower redshift, does not necessarily determine how effectively gas is removed due to stellar feedback and that the star formation and ISM densities can regulate this process in low-mass galaxies, as some simulations predict. \end{itemize}